Photo of a notebook with a list of Self Care items

 • Limit processed foods and sugar: I know this isn’t easy, but this is the key to feeling and looking better.

-Pro tip: If you’re craving something sweet, reach for a date, some fruit, or a piece of dark chocolate—it’s all about balance!
+My tip: If you’re craving something sweet, reach for a date, some fruit, or a piece of dark chocolate.
 I also like to use dates, honey, and some other natural sweeteners.

 I was then forced to include exercise in my everyday routine.
 So it is never too late to start!